SLAM

 )

-It is still necessary to inform the compiler about the newly created folders.
+folder where we will store information about the saved map.
+It is still necessary to inform the compiler about the newly created folder.
 Add this folder to CMakeList.txt

 :